d2l-ai/d2l-en/chapter_introduction/intro.md

 say if we wanted to map from images to captions, or from English sentences to Chinese sentences.

-As you might guess, if we just set the knobs randomly, the model will probably recognize neither 'Alexa', 'Apricot', nor any other English word.
+As you might guess, if we just set all of the knobs randomly, it's not likely that our model will recognize 'Alexa', 'Apricot', or any other English word.
-Generally, in deep learning, the *learning* refers to updating the model's behavior (by tuning the knobs) over the course of a *training period*.
+In deep learning, the *learning* is the process by which we discover the right setting of the knobs coercing the desired behaviour from our model.

 The training process usually looks like this: